Likelihood of Confusion

 Yes.
 Trademark monitoring is the process of regularly searching websites and databases to discover if marks like yours have entered the marketplace.
 Frequent and thorough monitoring will help discover likelihood of confusion.

 The best ways to avoid likelihood of confusion include choosing a strong trademark and conducting a well-rounded clearance search.
 Of course, these methods won’t prevent newer marks from cropping up and causing confusion with yours.
 You’ll need to consistently monitor for similar marks in order to catch infringement.

 What if I disagree with the USPTO’s likelihood of confusion refusal?

 If the USPTO issues a refusal based on likelihood of confusion, you may be able to overcome it.
 For example, you may be able to provide legal arguments and evidence that prove why there isn’t likely confusion.
 Or, you might be able to prove that the confusingly similar mark is no longer active.
 Depending on your situation, more options may be available.
 However, none of the routes are simple—you will likely need an attorney’s help to overcome such a refusal.

-It is not always possible to overcome a likelihood of confusion once it’s issued by the USPTO.
-In such instances, you may need to choose a new trademark entirely.
+It is not always possible to overcome likelihood of confusion once it’s discovered by the USPTO.
+In such instances, you may need to choose a new trademark.